porteux/porteux/README.md

 PorteuX is a Linux distro based on Slackware, inspired by Slax and Porteus and available to the public for free.
 Its main goal is to be super fast, small, portable, modular and immutable (if the user wants so).

-It's unique in many ways — it's not just a repackaging of programs on top of Slackware.
+It's unique in many ways, not just a repackaging of programs on top of Slackware.
 For a list of its highlights, access the [Main Features](https://github.com/porteux/porteux/wiki/Main-Features) wiki page.

 It's already pre-configured for basic usage, including lightweight applications for each of the 7 desktop environments available.
-No browser is included, but an app store is provided so you can download the most popular browsers, as well as Steam, VirtualBox, Nvidia drivers, Wine, office suite, multilib (32-bit compatibility), messengers, emulators, etc.
+No browser is included, but an app store is provided so you can download the most popular browsers, as well as Steam, VirtualBox, NVIDIA drivers, Wine, office suite, multilib (32-bit compatibility), messengers, emulators, etc.

 Out of the box, PorteuX can open basically any multimedia file.
-Hardware acceleration is enabled by default for machines with Intel, AMD or Nvidia cards (for Nvidia cards it's required to download the Nvidia driver from the app store).
+Hardware acceleration is enabled by default for machines with Intel, AMD or NVIDIA cards (for Nvidia cards it's required to download the NVIDIA driver from the app store).

 ## How To Use

 PorteuX is based on Slackware 64-bit current/rolling (bleeding edge).
-The ISOs are available in 7 spins: <br />
+The ISOs are available in 8 spins: <br />
 .
 Cinnamon<br />
+.
+COSMIC<br />
 .
 GNOME<br />
 .
 KDE<br />
 .
 LXDE<br />